-Your health care provider will also talk with you about choosing the right time to do the procedure.
-He or she will need a clear view of your tubal openings to implant the Essure system.
-As a result, he or she may recommend that you use a hormonal contraceptive that contains a progestin — such as the combination birth control pill, the minipill or Depo-Provera — for a couple of weeks to thin the lining of your uterus (endometrium).
-If you don't want to use a hormonal contraceptive, your health care provider will schedule the procedure shortly after your period.
+Your health care provider will need a clear view of your tubal openings to insert the Essure system.
+He or she may recommend having the procedure done shortly after your period.
+If your periods are irregular, he or she may recommend using a hormonal contraceptive that contains progestin — such as the combination birth control pill, minipill or contraceptive injection (Depo-Provera) — to thin the lining of your uterus (endometrium).

 - Hatcher RA, et al. Contraceptive Technology.
 20th ed.
 New York, N.Y.: Ardent Media; 2011:249.

 - Greenberg J. Hysteroscopic sterilization. http://www.uptodate.com/home.
 Accessed Oct.
 26, 2014.